fumio125/fumio125.github.io/content/publication/2025_pr_chan/index.md

 # Summary.
 An optional shortened abstract.
-# summary: We develop NeuraLeaf, the first neural parametric model for 3D leaves for plant modeling and reconstruction.
+summary: We propose an instance-wise control of the attribute distributions in the generated images of diffusion models.

 tags:
+  - Pattern Recognition
   - Computer vision
   - Generative AI
   - Diffusion models